 Quick question.
-Your recent post on college dress touched obliquely on a subject that’s been a trouble spot for me since college.
-I’m in my 30′s now, have the professional dress thing mostly down, the smart casual mostly down.
+Your recent post on dressing for college touched obliquely on a subject that’s been a trouble spot for me since college.
+I’m in my 30’s now, have the professional dress thing mostly down, the smart casual mostly down.

 My problem is casual, and specifically, t-shirts.
 I can’t find cool ones.
 As you mentioned, the A&F/Aeropostale/gaudy logo etc is a no go at any age, certainly mine, and I wear my alma mater t-shirts a healthy amount, but I try not to overdo that.
 Everywhere I look I see my peers with cool t-shirts with cool graphics and I have no idea where they’re getting them.
 I end up just resorting to polos and button ups with rolled up sleeves which are easier to find.
 This seems so basic that I can’t imagine if other guys have a similar issue making it a worthwhile topic, but I love your site so I thought I’d write in.
 Thanks!

 What a great question!
 I definitely understand the “FOMO” (fear of missing out) when it comes to clothes.
 It’s not fun to feel like everyone but you has the inside track on the hip, new brands.